ml-opensource/Rye/README.md

 To show a text using a Rye alert you need to create a `RyeConfiguration`.
 This is a dictionary allowing you to configure various UI related aspects of your Rye alert.
 For more information on available keys, please refer to the section: [Possible Rye Configuration Values](#possible-rye-configuration-values) below.

-One of the values you can add to a `RyeConfiguration` - in fact the only value you _need_ to add - is a text to show in your alert.
+One of the values you can add to a `RyeConfiguration` is a text to show in your alert.

 ```swift
 let ryeConfiguration: RyeConfiguration = [Rye.Configuration.Key.text: "Message for the user"]